net-lisias-ksp/ksp-tools-public/README.md

 			- You credit the author and republish the copyright notices on your works where the code is used.
 			- You relicense (and fully comply) your works using GPL 2.0 (or later)
 			- You don't mix your work with GPL incompatible works.
-	* If by some reason the GPL would be invalid for you, rest assured that you still retain the right to Use the Work under SKL 1.0.

 See [NOTICE](./NOTICE) for further copyright and trademarks notices.